Kevv999/IOT-PROJECT/README.md

+Here you should add your token från Ubidots and add your wifi credentials.
 ```py
 TOKEN = "YOURTOKEN" #Put here your TOKEN
 DEVICE_LABEL = "PicoWBoard" # Assign the device label desire to be send
 WIFI_SSID = secrets["ssid"] # Assign your the SSID of your network
 WIFI_PASS = secrets["password"] # Assign your the password of your network
 ```
+The code provided is a function called connect() that establishes a Wi-Fi connection.
 ```py
 def connect():
     wlan = network.WLAN(network.STA_IF)         # Put modem on Station mode